AMIGA-IAA/hcg_global_hi_analysis/README.md

 ## Downloading and extracting the VLA and GBT data products

-The HI image cubes of HCGs and cubelets of separated features (from Jones et al. in prep.), as well as the GBT spectra from [Borthakur et al. 2010](https://ui.adsabs.harvard.edu/abs/2010ApJ...710..385B/abstract) can be downloaded from our [Zenodo repository](https://doi.org/10.5281/zenodo.6366659).
+The HI image cubes of HCGs and cubelets of separated features (from [Jones et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...670A..21J/abstract)), as well as the GBT spectra from [Borthakur et al. 2010](https://ui.adsabs.harvard.edu/abs/2010ApJ...710..385B/abstract) can be downloaded from our [Zenodo repository](https://doi.org/10.5281/zenodo.6366659).
 If you make use of these data, please cite the associated papers.
 The repository also includes optical images for each HCG from [DECaLS](https://www.legacysurvey.org/decamls/), [SDSS](http://skyserver.sdss.org), or [POSS](https://stdatu.stsci.edu/cgi-bin/dss_form) (depending on the region of sky).
 The directory structure of this repository is constructed to match that of the downloaded data products and the zip file must be extracted in the correct location.
 This can be achieved with the commands in the next section.

 ## Setup instructions